Dickleburgh: Geography

-According to the 2011 Census, the ward of Dickleburgh had a population of 2,814 residents living in 1,221 households.
+According to the 2021 census, the ward of Dickleburgh has a total population of 1,166 people which demonstrates an increase from the 1,096 people listed in the 2011 census.

-Dickleburgh falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.

 All Saints' Church

-Dickleburgh's parish church dates largely to the Fifteenth Century with the tower dating to an earlier period, the church also features examples of stained glass installed by Hardman & Co..
+Dickleburgh's church is dedicated to All Saints and dates from the Fourteenth and Fifteenth Centuries.
+All Saints' is located on Norwich Road and has been Grade I listed since 1959.

+All Saints' still boasts part of a Medieval rood screen as well as a set of royal arms from the reign of King Charles II, which may actually date from even earlier.
+All Saints' also holds stained-glass installed by Hardman & Co.

 Amenities

 Dickleburgh has a public house, The Crown, a village shop with post office, plus a fish and chip shop.

 Village groups include the Friends of Dickleburgh School, The Village Society and The Luncheon Club.

 Dickleburgh Bowls Club compete in three local leagues with Dickleburgh Football Club no longer in operation.

 The majority of local children attend Dickleburgh Church of England Primary School, which holds an 'Outstanding' rating from Ofsted.
 The majority of children attend Diss High School for secondary education.